10 Funny Japanese Phrases and Proverbs for Everyday Situations

 Or maybe someone who married a rich person and doesn’t do anything all day?
 It’s likely that such a person never had to lift a finger and work hard.

 This Japanese proverb describes this kind of person.
 When the heaviest thing you’ve ever lifted is chopsticks, you’re not exactly a hard-working person.
+An English equivalent would be to say someone was “born with a silver spoon in their mouth”.

-Are you feeling inspired by these hilarious but too-true proverbs?
 Every culture has their own proverbs and witty sayings, but Japan has some of the most interesting ones out there.
 Why not try sharing some of these proverbs to impress your friends with your Japanese and spread a little culture around?